For Referring GPs

 With our streamlined pathways, clinically appropriate patients access specialist review, in person or by telehealth, and, where indicated, proceed to cardiac CT scanned on-site at Springfield.
 This shortens the diagnostic pathway, supports specialist-informed management, and maintains continuity of care with the referring practice.

-When to refer for cardiac CT
+CLINICAL GUIDANCE - When to refer for Cardiac CT

 CT Coronary Angiogram (CTCA)